apache/spark/docs/index.md

 Spark is a MapReduce-like cluster computing framework designed for low-latency iterative jobs and interactive use from an interpreter.
 It provides clean, language-integrated APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html), with a rich array of parallel operators.
-Spark can run on top of the Apache Mesos cluster manager, Hadoop YARN, Amazon EC2, or without an independent resource manager ("standalone mode").
+Spark can run on the Apache Mesos cluster manager, Hadoop YARN, Amazon EC2, or without an independent resource manager ("standalone mode").

 # Downloading